Directors & Staff

 As a featured soloist, Robert has performed at the Texas Tech Big XII Trombone Conference, with the El Segundo Concert Band and Fullerton College Symphonic Winds and at the Southern California Trombone Day.
 Since coming to Los Angeles in 2008, Robert has been in demand as a freelance trombonist, private instructor, conductor and guest clinician.
 He has worked with a variety of music programs ranging from beginning bands, middle school/high school ensembles, college/university groups and community bands.
 Robert has served on the brass staffs for the Blue Knights, Sacramento Mandarins, DCI World Champion Cavaliers, Boston Crusaders and The Battalion Drum & Bugle Corps.
 Robert holds a Bachelor in Music Education (Cum Laude) from the University of Texas at El Paso and a Master in Music Performance from Yale University, School of Music.
 He has studied trombone with Scott Hartman, Steve Norrell, John Lofton, Steve Wilson, Allan Kaplan and Robert Melendez.
 His conducting studies were with Dr. Ron Hufstader and Maestro Toshiyuki Shimada.
 In 2013, Robert was selected to attend the Pokorny Low Brass Seminar, where he studied with members of the Los Angeles, San Francisco, Detroit and Chicago Symphony Orchestras.

 Robert has served as the Director of Bands at Norte Vista High School, El Segundo Middle School/High School, and as Adjunct Professor of Trombone at Fullerton College.
-As of June 2019, Mr. Soto will be the new Assistant Director of Bands at William H. Taft High School in San Antonio, TX.
+He has also taught at Ayala HS and Chino Hills HS.
+As of June 2019, Mr. Soto relocated to San Antonio to become the Assistant Director of Bands at William H. Taft High School.
 Off the podium, Robert enjoys family time with his wife April, their daughter Camila and their furry pets.
 Robert Soto is a performing artist and educator for the Yamaha Corporation of America and performs on Yamaha trombones exclusively.